 Other unique opportunities for psychiatric pharmacists exist in assisted living or residential treatment facilities, long-term care, or institutional settings where psychotropic medications are often used and require close monitoring for appropriate, effective, and safe use.

 To understand what the future holds, it is helpful to broadly look at some trends in pharmacy practice.
-The recently published 2014 Pharmacist Workforce Survey identified a slight decrease in the workforce demand for pharmacists from 2002-2015 while the proportion of practicing pharmacists who completed residency training has increased from 7 to 13% from 2004-2014 (Mott 2016).
-The proportion of time spent dispensing has decreased slightly while non-dispensing activities including education and other patient care services have increased.
-A dramatic increase in other services was observed from 2004-2014 including health screenings, disease state management, medication reconciliation, medication therapy management, and immunizations.
-These all point to trends of pharmacists taking a larger role in care delivery.
+The recently published 2019 National Pharmacist Workforce Survey identified a 12% increase in the proportion of pharmacists providing patient care relative to five years ago and dispensing and related activities roles has decreased slightly from 40% five years ago, to 34% in 2019.
+Finally, the area of greatest growth over the past 10 years has been in ambulatory care pharmacy and the provision of patient care in this environment (Schommer 2020).
+These continue to point to trends of pharmacists taking a larger role in care delivery.
 This is being done in a health care environment where pharmacists continue to work toward provider status recognition, which could open up additional payment models for services.
 I imagine this will change in the near future and open up opportunities for psychiatric pharmacists to find additional support in their provision of care to patients, particularly in outpatient settings.
+A last significant development in 2020 is the COVID-19 pandemic, which has had profound impact on the healthcare system as well as our social and professional interactions as a society.

-Advances in mobile technology will provide opportunities for medication and symptom monitoring.
-Telepharmacy opportunities will hopefully expand for psychiatric pharmacists just as they have for psychiatrists.
+Advances in mobile technologies and point of care testing will likely provide increased opportunities for medication, symptom monitoring, and communication.
+Telepharmacy and video consultation opportunities will expand for psychiatric pharmacists just as they have for psychiatrists and other health care providers in a new era of remote assessments.
 This will increase the availability of pharmacists for both prescriber and patient consultations, particularly in rural areas or in regions with lower densities of psychiatric pharmacy specialists.
+This along with the recent pre-pandemic growth of ambulatory care pharmacy collectively predicts a growing role for the psychiatric pharmacist in the community/ambulatory care environment.

 Pharmacist prescribing already exists in some environments like Veteran’s Administration Medical Centers.
 I doubt that there are going to be broad near-term expansions of pharmacist prescribing, but I anticipate that there will be an increase in collaborative practice agreements which will provide opportunities for limited prescriptive activities.

-Precision medicine seems to be the ‘it’ thing right now which evolved from the term ‘personalized medicine’.
-At the higher level they both seem to mean the same thing, but we’ve really been trying to ‘personalize’ treatment for patients all along by taking into account the nuances of an individual’s clinical presentation.
-The spirit of ‘precision medicine’, then, is to incorporate additional technologies to improve treatment by making them more ‘precise’.
+Precision medicine continues to be a popular concept.
+The spirit of ‘precision medicine’ is to incorporate additional technologies to improve treatment by making them more ‘precise’.
 Current trends include the study of incorporating mobile (e.g. wearable monitors, ‘smart’ watches, smartphone applications, etc), or biological (e.g. genetic data or real time monitoring of drugs or other substances in the body) technologies into patient care (Bishop 2017).

 This has resulted in a dramatic increase in commercial testing companies with pharmacogenetic testing products for psychiatric medications.
 The caveat to this is that there are many clinically available tests that are all slightly different.
 And the application of the test results to patient care requires some knowledge of what the test results mean in the context of current and potential future drug selections for the patient.
 In an attempt to make these tests ‘user friendly’ the test results are often accompanied by decision support tools that try to simplify the findings.
 But these tests are often ordered for clinical scenarios which are not so ‘simple’.
 In my mind this necessitates an additional level of interpretation, and education (to both patients and prescribers) that may be optimally provided by the psychiatric pharmacist.
+Most of the testing relating to mental health is occurring in outpatient clinics, again reinforcing a potential role for psychiatric pharmacists in the ambulatory care environment.
 The use of these tests will likely increase over time and as the technologies improve, and the costs are lowered, there will be an evolution of current ‘reactive’ testing to more ‘prospective’ testing where genetic/pharmacogenetic information will be readily available to guide patient care, likely with additional information gathered from novel mobile monitoring technologies.
 We need to be prepared for this.
 And we will be.